-The current curriculum of the big data specialization covers (but is not limited to) the following topics:
+The current curriculum of the big data concentration covers (but is not limited to) the following topics:

 - Analysis of scalability of algorithms to big data.

 - Efficient storage of big data including data streams.